Generate new demand

 When Generate New Demand is checked (enabled), Autoplan will:

-Always create new planned items for the full demand quantity
+Always create new planned items for the full demand quantity of that plan input

-Show gross demand regardless of what's available
+Show gross demand for the top-level part regardless of what's available

 When Generate New Demand is unchecked (default), Autoplan will:

-Allocate demand against existing supply (inventory, runs, PO lines) when available
+Allocate demand against existing supply (inventory, runs, PO lines) when available at all BOM levels

 Only create new planned items when existing supply is insufficient